kellymilligan/codrops-oct-2021-final/README.md

 # Creating the effect of transparent glass and plastic in Three.js

-Individual chapter sandboxes for Oct 2021 Codrops article "Creating the effect of transparent glass and plastic in Three.js".
+Individual chapter sandboxes for Oct 2021 Codrops article "Creating the Effect of Transparent Glass and Plastic in Three.js" ([link](https://tympanus.net/codrops/2021/10/27/creating-the-effect-of-transparent-glass-and-plastic-in-three-js/)).

 ## Updates: